Topics on this page

 Detect emerging threats using Predictive Machine Learning

-Predictive Machine Learning is supported with Deep Security Agent 11.0 +.
+Predictive Machine Learning is supported with version 11.0+ agents.
 For details on which platforms support this feature, see Supported features by platform.

 Use Predictive Machine Learning to detect unknown or low-prevalence malware.
 (For more information, see Predictive Machine Learning.)

 Predictive Machine Learning uses the Advanced Threat Scan Engine (ATSE) to extract file features and sends the report to the Predictive Machine Learning engine on the Trend Micro Smart Protection Network.

 As with all detected malware, Predictive Machine Learning logs an event when it detects malware.
 (See Events collection in Workload Security.)
 You can also create an exception for any false positives.
 (See Create anti-malware exceptions.)

 Predictive Machine Learning is configured as part of a real-time scan configuration that is applied to a policy or individual computer.
 (See Configure malware scans.)
 After you configure the scan configuration, apply it to a policy or computer.

 Predictive Machine Learning protects only the files and directories that real-time scan is configured to scan.
 See Specify the files to scan.